paritytech/substrate-api-sidecar/README.md

 - `/tx/artifacts/NUMBER` fetch artifacts used for creating transactions at block height `NUMBER`.

-- `/tx/fee-estimate` submit an extrinsic in order to get back a fee estimation.
-Expects a string with a hex-encoded extrinsic in a JSON POST body:
+- `/tx/fee-estimate` submit a transaction in order to get back a fee estimation.
+Expects a string with a hex-encoded transaction in a JSON POST body:
   ```
-  curl localhost:8080/tx/fee-estimate -X POST --data '{"extrinsic": "0x..."}' -H 'Content-Type: application/json'
+  curl localhost:8080/tx/fee-estimate -X POST --data '{"tx": "0x..."}' -H 'Content-Type: application/json'
   ```
   Expected result is a JSON with fee information:
   ```